wei2912/cgjs/guessthenum/exercises.md

 This will allow you to go through each character in the string.

 ### Tips

-As you may have seen from the template given, you will only need a single for loop.

 To solve this problem, observe the pattern of a balanced string.
 A balanced string has two properties: